 - 1. Click Acquisitions # Load MARC Order Records - Add MARC order records to a Selection list and/or a Purchase Order.
 Check the box to create a purchase order if desired. - 3.
 Select a Provider from the drop down menu, or begin typing the code for the provider, and the field will auto-fill. - 4.
-Select a Context Org Unit from the drop down menu, or begin typing the code for the context org unit, and the field will auto-fill. - 5.
-Select a Selection List from the drop down menu, or begin typing the name of the selection list.
+Select a Context Org Unit from the drop down menu, or begin typing the code for the context org unit, and the field will auto-fill.

+- 5. Select a Selection List from the drop down menu, or begin typing the name of the selection list.
 You can create a new list, or the field will auto-fill. - 6.
-Create a new record queue in Vandelay, or upload the records to an existing queue.

-- 7. Select a Record Match Set. - 8.
+Create a new record import queue, or upload the records to an existing queue. - 7.
+Select a Record Match Set. - 8.
 Select Merge Profile # Match-Only Merge. - 9.
-Check the box adjacent to Merge on Best Match. - 10.Browse your computer to find the MARC file, and click Upload.
+Check the boxes adjacent to Import Non-Matching Records and Merge on Best Match. - 10.Browse your computer to find the MARC file, and click Upload.